llamakc/LttR/README.md

  **Runtime Dependencies**

-This script depends on mpv.
+This script depends on <a href="https://github.com/mpv-player/mpv">mpv</a>.
 Install using your distro's preferred package management system.
 The script will error and instruct the user to install mpv.